KinoriTech/soyokaze/.github/CONTRIBUTING.md

 # Contribution Guide

-The Laravel contributing guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+The Laravel contributing guide can be found in the [Wiki](https://github.com/KinoriTech/soyokaze/wiki/contributions).